Overcoming Today's Top Contract Management Challenges

 Remote access to contracts and details

 It’s not surprising to learn that remote contract access is a significant issue for today’s corporate legal departments.
 While many organizations have expanded their use of technology in the last 10-plus years, contracting is still a paper-heavy process.
 For those who were unprepared for a sudden shift to a remote working environment, it’s likely that there was a period of time when they couldn’t immediately access documents or details that were critical to running the business.
+One of the reasons for that was the lack of a centralized contract repository.

-Remote access goes hand-in-hand with maintaining contract visibility, and losing visibility leads to significant consequences.
+Remote access goes hand-in-hand with maintaining contract visibility and losing visibility leads to significant consequences.

 According to the Censuswide survey, the top concerns of losing visibility into contracts include the following: